Frequency Asked Questions

-A: We can generally have your processing completed the same day you register.
-Your official certificate will be sent to you by US mail, so please allow 5-7 business days for delivery.
+A: We can generally have your application reviewed within 2-3 days of registration.
+Your official certificate will be sent to you by US mail, so please allow 7-10 business days for delivery.

 Q: What does it mean to become a minister?

 A: Ministers understand the importance in connecting with God and they ask for blessings for themselves and others.
 Ministers are closer to God and are responsible for leading others in faith healing, financial blessings, and relationship advice and improvement.

 Q: What do the Greek letters in your logo mean?